• Wed. Mar 5th, 2025

 RICHARD THE LIONHEART

-Byzantine Greek dominion on the island came to an abrupt and violent end in the latter part of the twelfth century, with the arrival of Richard the Lionheart.
-The Anglo-Norman king of England, on his way to the crusades sought refuge on the island after a storm forced his fleet towards Limassol’s coast.
-The Lionheart lost ships and much of his army washed up on Limassol’s shores.
-Komnenos forces welcomed them by plundering the treasure from the wrecked ships and taking a number of crusaders and their remaining ships prisoner.
-This did not end well for Komnenos however, and the Lionheart after freeing his men and ships ordered his superior forces to take control of the entire island.
-Komnenos lost a series of battles, and the crusaders eventually captured his banner and ruthlessly hunted down the remnants of his de facto Byzantine Greek army.
-Komnenos sought refuge in his final stronghold of Lefkosia and after a brief siege; he surrendered the city on condition that it be spared.
-The Lionheart accepted Komnenos surrender and kept his word and with this, Byzantine Greek rule on the island came to an abrupt end.
-The Lionheart would go on to spend the rest of the year on the island, celebrating his marriage with Berengaria of Navarre, who was crowned queen consort of England in the Limassol castle before finally embarking on his crusade.
+After the Lionheart’s remaining army washed up on Limassol’s shores, he ordered his far superior forces to take control of the entire island.
+Komnenos forces lost a series of battles and the crusaders eventually captured his banner.
+They ruthlessly hunted down the remaining parts of Komnenos de facto Byzantine Greek army.
+Komnenos himself sought refuge in his final stronghold of Lefkosia and after a brief siege he surrendered the city on condition that it be spared any attrition.
+The Lionheart accepted Komnenos surrender and with this, Byzantine Greek rule on the island came to an abrupt end.
+The Lionheart would go on to spend the rest of the year on the island, celebrating his marriage with Berengaria of Navarre, who was crowned queen consort of England in the Limassol castle, before finally embarking on his crusade.

 Richard The Lionheart Landing In Cyprus